sdkbox-doc/en/src/agecheq/v3-cpp/api-reference.md

  @param checktype The values will correspond to the following types:
          0 = Normal check call
-         1 = Normal check as a result of a throttled call 2 = All data forced to "allow" as a result of a throttled call
+         1 = Normal check as a result of a throttled call 2 = All data forced to “allow” as a result of a throttled call
  @param appauthorized If the game or app is authorized by an adult for use by a child under 13, the value will be true.
 If the game or app is not authorized by a parent, or if the device is not yet registered this value will be false.